aio_write

 If O_APPEND is not set, the data is written starting at the absolute

-file offset aiocbp->aio_offset, regardless of the current file posi-
+position aiocbp->aio_offset, regardless of the file offset.
+If O_AP-

-tion.
-If O_APPEND is set, the data is written at the end of the file.
+PEND is set, data is written at the end of the file in the same order

 The "asynchronous" means that this call returns as soon as the request